nathanlane/nathanlane.github.io/src/content/post/a-new-model-of-the-labor-market.md

 #### Link: Watch a stampede of idiots endlessly run straight into a spinning metal thing.

-"Artist Dave Fothergill—who’s done visual effects for a bunch of National Geographic documentary films—has created a simple 3D animation of a crowd stampeding straight into a rotating metal thing.
+"Artist Dave Fothergill—who's done visual effects for a bunch of National Geographic documentary films—has created a simple 3D animation of a crowd stampeding straight into a rotating metal thing.
 Watch as they all get threshed into a chaotic, flailing pile.
-It’s mesmerizing..."
+It's mesmerizing..."

 From <a href="http://www.deathandtaxesmag.com/229784/watch-a-stampede-of-idiots-endlessly-run-straight-into-a-spinning-metal-thing/" target="_blank">Death and Taxes Mag.</a>